comp-machine-learning-fall2022/portfolio-JuliaYu2002/kmeans/README.md

 # KMeans

+## What does KMeans do?

+KMeans finds the places that datapoints are closest to, referred to as centers, and assigns all points in the dataset to a cluster which is determined by how close they are to each center (called labels).

 ## The Cold Coded KMeans

 My implementation of KMeans takes a file name, the number of clusters desired, a random state, a list of columns to get the relationship between, and the max number of loops to find the "most accurate" center points that the data lie around.